 2. Hire Leaders in Your Restaurant Kitchen

 As already said that in a kitchen, things can go out of hand at any moment, hence you must hire a cook who is willing to take the ownership of their work and can drive the ones working under him in the right direction.
-Hire chefs who are good teachers and are well versed in all the kitchen equipment and can train the new hires and mould them to be the future leaders of the kitchen.
+Hire chefs who are good teachers and are well versed in all the kitchen equipment and can train the new hires and moulds them to be the future leaders of the kitchen.
+Good leadership and mentorship in the kitchen will reflect in your restaurant’s food quality and also lower your kitchen staff turnover rate reducing costs and losses in the long run.

 3. Hire a Chef Who Never Compromises on Quality